m0bilesecurity/RMS-Runtime-Mobile-Security/README.md

 <b>NOTE:</b> Socket are not working on Safari, <b>please use Chrome</b> instead.

-# Known issues
+# Known issues and improvements
 * Sometime RMS fails to load complex methods.
 Use a filter when this happens or feel free to improve the algo (agent/RMS_core.js).
 * Code is not optimized

-# Improvements
-* Frida Gadget is currently NOT supported
 * Feel free to send me your best JS sript via a Pull request.
-I'll be happy to bundle all the best as default scripts in the next RMS release. e.g.
+I'll be happy to bundle all the best as default scripts in the next RMS release (e.g. root detection bypass, ssl pinning, etc)
-	* root detection bypass
-	* ssl pinning bypass
-	* reflection detection
-	* etc...

 # Usage